 Airbnb or VRBO

-If you have a budget for space rental, you may want to consider renting a private home’s backyard for your small wedding through Airbnb or VRBO.
+If you have a budget for space rental, you may want to consider renting a private home’s backyard for your small wedding.
 You can find amazing spaces, including historic homes, big log cabins overlooking a lake or mountains, or a sleek urban space in the heart of a city.

 Peerspace, Tagvenue, and many other sites offer rentals by the hour.
 You can find some really cool outdoor spaces on these sites and they’re great for shorter events or if you’re looking for a one-of-a-kind space.